Stage fright is a headache for many. A panic button goes off in your brain as soon as you get to know that you have to do public speaking.

 There is another Murphy’s Law that says „To err is human – it’s even more human to blame others for your mistakes“.

 Still, it happens that something will occasionally go wrong.
-What you do is go home and analyse what went wrong and what you can do better next time.
+What you do is go home and analyze what went wrong and what you can do better next time.

 It is also very certain that as long as you’re not able to start thinking more positively about doing your presentation, there won’t be many satisfying results either.
 Stage fright is like many other things that you need to learn to cope with.